Donnell J. Creel

 5. ERG recording methods.

 There are many ways of recording ERGs from patients.
-I recommend reviewing ISCEV standards for recording ERGs (Marmor et al, 2009).
+I recommend reviewing ISCEV standards for recording ERGs (McCulloch et al., 2015).
 Most procedures give similar results but vary mainly in sequence.
 Some laboratories record the light adapted state first and others dark-adapt first.
-Some laboratories use only white flashes and others included colored flashes.
+Some laboratories use only white flashes and others include colored flashes.
 Many laboratories use a scotopic intensity series as well.
 Supplemental analysis such as Perlman’s (1983) relationship between the ratio of a- and b-wave amplitudes can be extracted from this intensity series.
 If only bright white flash stimuli are used subtle abnormalities will be missed.

 Method at Moran Eye Center